onzfonz/comp227/src/content/3/en/part3b.md

 // ...
 ```

-After the change, we have to create a new production build and copy it to the root of the backend repository.
+After the change, we have to ***create a new production build and copy it to the root of the backend repository***.

 The application can now be used from the *backend* address <http://localhost:3001>: